DataDoggo215/Flatiron_Capstone/README.md

 <img src="images\phone_exam.jpg">
 <img src="images\eye.jpg" width=50%>

-Using powerful smartphone imaging equipped with a portable lens partnered up with machine learning to detect DR can make health screening more accessible and get help to those who needs it the most.
+Using readily accessible smartphones equipped with a portable lens with machine learning to detect DR can make health screening more accessible and get help to those who needs it the most.

 ## Data
 The data set comes a kaggle competition that can be found here: https://www.kaggle.com/competitions/diabetic-retinopathy-detection/overview